Nithin-Holla/InferSent/README.md

 positional arguments:
-  model_type            Type of encoder for the sentences (one of {biLSTMmaxpool,average,uniLSTM,biLSTM}) checkpoint_path       Path to load the model checkpoint vector_file           File im which vectors are saved
+  model_type            Type of encoder for the sentences (one of {biLSTMmaxpool,average,uniLSTM,biLSTM}) checkpoint_path       Path to load the model checkpoint vector_file           File in which vectors are saved

 optional arguments:
   -h, --help            show this help message and exit